 I didn’t actually enjoy the half marathon it was exhausting but I would happily run 10K again.
 Maybe when I work up to 10K I will want to go further and faster.
 You can read about my run here.

 So me and my friends are all at different stages of running.
 I am really trying to run 3 times a week and so far it is working.
 So I thought I would share my 5 top tips for getting back into running

-This free app is the best.
+This free app is the best ( there are others out there you may prefer, find the right one for you).
 You can play any music you like and run at your own pace.
 So I trained using this app but when I got back into running I didn’t want to start at the beginning as I had a certain level of fitness but not great.

 The biggest tip to this app is if you struggle at a run just run it a few times until you nail it then go up to the next level.
 There is nothing more disheartening then failing a run.
 So don’t be hard on yourself.

 Creating a playlist is definitely key to getting the legs pounding.
 Pick beats that motivate you, I have a lot of angry female music on my playlist and they help me beat that run.